Azerbaijani wedding traditions: Elçilik (Matchmaking)

 The day for sending matchmakers to the bride's house is fixed when the groom's choice is approved.

 More respected, elder relatives of the groom take part in the “main” matchmaking ceremony.
 Being refused is considered a blow to the prestige of the matchmakers.
 Generally, elder relatives of the groom or his elder sister are sent to the bride's house to obtain acceptance of preliminary consent.
 Earlier, the tradition required repeated “refusals” for a variety of reasons, but later this was considerably simplified.
 This simplification could be attributed to the belief that a future companion in life should be equal in rights and that youngsters have a right to make this private choice.

-In fixing the day of matchmaking everybody tries to choose the successful day, which should be a day when all dreams come true.
+In fixing the day of matchmaking, everybody tries to choose the successful day, which should be a day when all dreams come true.
 According to an ancient belief, evil spirits bordered the matchmakers’ path on the way to the bride's house, attempted to restrict the commitment, and wanted the matchmaker to receive a refusal and have to return without consent.
 To counteract this, people attached a pin to doors and walls of the house, which they approach.
-Evil spirits, frightened from the pin made of iron, did not have enough courage to leave the home and accompany the matchmaker going to the bride's house.
+Evil spirits, frightened of the pin made of iron, did not have enough courage to leave the home and accompany the matchmaker going to the bride's house.

-Matchmaking is an indispensable tradition even when the couple agrees to the match.
+Matchmaking is an indispensable tradition, even when the couple agrees to the match.